top of page

 Projects

-Partners: Nova Scotia Department of Natural Resources & Renewables, Fisheries and Oceans Canada (2023 - current)
+Partners: St. Mary's River Association, Nova Scotia Salmon Association, Nova Scotia Department of Natural Resources & Renewables, Fisheries and Oceans Canada (2023 - current)

-The Wabanaki (Acadian) forest region has a complex network of rivers and thousands of kilometers of unpaved roads, an essential component of natural resource extraction.
+The Wabanaki (Acadian) forest region has a complex network of rivers and thousands of kilometers of unpaved roads.
 Culverts are the most common structures used to allow continued water flow when streams intersect with newly constructed roads.
-However, water passing through a culvert does not guarantee that aquatic wildlife can also pass through.
-Aquatic connectivity is especially important for diadromous fish species that migrate hundreds of kilometers from the open ocean to upper tributaries in river systems to reach their natal spawning grounds.
-The cumulative effect of culverts across many watersheds in Mi'kma'ki has significantly reduced habitat connectivity for fish.
+However, water passing through a culvert does not guarantee that stream habitat quality is maintained.

 Culvert survey in Napu'saqnuk (St. Mary's River) in October 2022